ETS-ReactNative1/Game-Art-Atelier/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

-If you have any ideas or interests regarding the enhancement of this project, feel free to fork the repository and create a pull request.
+If you have any interests of making enhancements to this project, feel free to fork the repository and create a pull request.
+If you have only ideas, don't worry: you can always share them by opening an issue with the "enhancement" tag.
-You can also simply open an issue with the tag "enhancement".
-Your contribution will always be appreciated in any shape or form!
+Your contribution, in any shape or form, will always be appreciated!

+Please consider giving this project a star, as well.
+Thank you very much!

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)